 Downtown Geneva is brimming with businesses pursuing the all American dream in this all American city.

-Contact Geneva Bids via email for business inquiries regarding spaces downtown.
+Contact Geneva BID via email for business inquiries regarding spaces downtown.

 Production incubator spaces are available for those interested in high scale production:

 - Geneva Industrial Park - A 150-acre publicly owned site, with available parcels ranging from 5 to 25 acres, fully served with electric, natural gas, fiber optics, water, and wastewater.

 - Cornell Agriculture and Food Technology Park - A Food and Agriculture incubator offering low-cost office, laboratory, and production space.

 - Contact Gordon Maynard via email for a tour of the facility.